 A lot of the heath care journalism awards out there are kind of soft -- they come from trade or industry groups.
 They have their own place on our walls, and, in some cases, we appreciate them.
 (In other cases, an award may represent a conflict of interest.
 An award from an institutions you cover? … Continue reading Local reporters, editors, data crunchers win health journalism awards

 A Harvard student group holds monthly seminars to explain complex scientific topics to the public.
 They usually fill an auditorium and they always videotape their presentations.
 Check out “Science in the News” here.
 The session on dog science didn’t have much of a news hook, but their current “Flash” newsletter does.
 As a nod … Continue reading Understanding science news: Infectious disease edition

-Mass Device – officially called the The Massachusetts Medical Devices Journal – is a web site that reports on the business of medical device industry.
+A plug today.
+Mass Device -- officially called the The Massachusetts Medical Devices Journal -- is a web site that reports on the business of medical device industry.
 Like pharma, the medical device industry develops products that create jobs and cure people.
 Both also make TONS of money off the way the health care system … Continue reading Support solid, local reporting on medical devices